AmberJing88/algorithm-datastructure/README.md

 means i don't have value in int type same instances like: if a list = []: then not list is True
+## string
+kmp algorithm
+usually used in 0 1 string